Transporting Predictions via Double Machine Learning: Predicting Partially Unobserved Students' Outcomes: Methodology: Transporting Predictions via Double Machine Learning

 Our goal is to construct a predictive model using a random sample of the source population $\mathcal{S} = \{ (y_i, \mathbf x_i): i \in \{j: S_j = 1\}\}$, that optimize predictions for the target population on a random sample $\mathcal{S}^c = \{ (\mathbf x_i) : i \in \{j: S_j = 0\}\}$.
 For a generic machine learning algorithm, the objective is to estimate the prediction function $f(\mathbf{X})$ using a loss function $\ell(f(\mathbf{X}), Y)$ such that

 However, this objective assumes the population where training and test data are sampled is the same as the population where the model will be implemented.
 This assumption is often violated whenever a prediction model is transported to a different population.
+It is important to distinguish two related but distinct inferential targets.
+First, under Assumption~\ref{assump:exch}, the conditional expectation function $f(\mathbf{x}) = \mathbb{E}[Y \mid \mathbf{X} = \mathbf{x}]$ is invariant across populations and can be estimated consistently using source data alone.
+Second, the marginal mean in the target population, $\mathbb{E}_{S=0}[Y] = \int f(\mathbf{x}) \, dF_{\mathbf{X} \mid S=0}(\mathbf{x})$, requires integration over the target covariate distribution.
+Importance weighting addresses the latter by reweighting the source sample to approximate the target distribution.
+For individual-level predictions $\hat{f}(\mathbf{x}_i)$ where $\mathbf{x}_i$ is observed in the target, the conditional expectation function suffices and weighting offers no direct benefit for point prediction, a consideration relevant to interpreting our empirical findings.

 Under covariate shift, the input, or covariate, distributions are assumed to differ between the source and target populations, such that $f(\mathbf{x} \mid S = 1) \ne f(\mathbf{x} \mid S = 0)$.
 To ensure model identifiability, we make the following two assumptions, standard in the prediction transportability literature \citep{steingrimsson2023transporting}.